Who can use a performance bond template?

-A performance bond is a form of security provided by a contractor to a developer and consists of an undertaking by a bank or insurance company to make a payment to the developer if the contractor becomes insolvent or defaults under the contract.
+A performance bond is a an undertaking to make a payment.
+It is given by a bank or insurance company to a developer who may make it a condition that the contractor obtains this security.
+Usually it is for 10% of the contract price.
+The developer can call for payment under the performance bond if the contractor becomes insolvent or defaults under the contract.

 You need this document if you are a developer wanting to protect your project against non-performance or insolvency by a contractor.